nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 Much like Todos, you can also specify a priority for your events.

-Example: `event eat dinner /at 15:29 /priority L`: creates a new event named "eat dinner" at [today's date] 16:00 of low priority.
+Example: `event eat dinner /at 15:29 /priority L:` creates a new event named "eat dinner" at [today's date] 16:00 of low priority.

 Expected outcome: (assume today's date is 2021-08-31).
 ```